mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 * kernel space is where the operating system lives
     * communication with device controllers
     * all I/O flows through kernel space
-* Why not tell the disk controller to send it directly to the buffer in user space?
+* why disk controller not send directly to the buffer in user space?
     * block-oriented hardware devices such as disk controllers operate on fixed-size data blocks
     * user process may be requesting an oddly sized chunk of data
     * kernel plays the role of intermediary, breaking down and reassembling data as it moves between